SiaFoundation/walletd/README.md

 **Personal**

-In personal index mode, `walletd` will only index addresses that are registered in the wallet.
-This mode is recommended for most users, as it provides a good balance between comprehensiveness and resource usage.
+In "personal" index mode, `walletd` will only index addresses that are registered in the wallet.
+This mode is recommended for most users, as it provides a good balance between comprehensiveness and resource usage for personal wallets.
 This is the default mode for `walletd`.

-When adding existing addresses with history on chain, users will need to manually initiate a rescan to index the new transactions.
+When adding addresses with existing history on chain, users will need to manually initiate a rescan to index the new transactions.
 This can take some to complete, depending on the number of blocks that need to be scanned.
+When adding addresses with no existing history, a rescan is not necessary.

 **Full**

-In full index mode, `walletd` will index the entire blockchain including all addresses and UTXOs.
+In "full" index mode, `walletd` will index the entire blockchain including all addresses and UTXOs.
 This is the most comprehensive mode, but it also requires the most resources.
 This mode is recommended for exchanges or wallet builders that need to support a large or unknown number of addresses.